venk120soft/c-sharp-interview-q-and-a/README.md

 # CsharpInterviewQandA
 C# questions and answers

-#Dependency Injection
+# Dependency Injection, LinkedList and Queue
+Reverse LinkedList, CRUD in LinkedList
+Different Type of Dependency Injection

-#Problem Solving on Strings
+# Problem Solving on Strings
 like reverse string in multiple ways, count the occurance of char in string, sub string

+# Solving Matrix Problems.